 Joan Dalton founded the program in 1993 while she was vice principal at MacLaren's Lord High School.
 She started with one dog and one youth.
 Since that time Project POOCH, Inc.® has changed (and saved) the lives of hundreds of dogs and youths.

 The youth work with their dogs daily and practice the principles of positive reinforcement and behavior modification.
 As the trainers manage their dogs, they learn how to manage their own behavior.
 They also earn school credits, develop good work habits, and acquire valuable occupational skills.

 The relationships, emotional support and mutual trust established between the trainers and dogs are pivotal to the success of the program.
 For some students and dogs, this relationship is a first experience of unconditional love, and it helps them develop the self-confidence and hope they need to build future relationships.

-Youths are closely monitored.
+The youth are closely monitored.
 Participants have consistently demonstrated a reduced incidence of aggression toward others during their stay at MacLaren.
 They also show growth in leadership skills and improvement in their ability to work with others.
-Youths who demonstrate responsibility, patience, and the ability to train dogs on their own, are given additional opportunities to train dogs for the public.
+Youth who demonstrate responsibility, patience, and the ability to train dogs on their own are given additional opportunities to train dogs for the public.

 Two social scientists have studied the benefits of the Project POOCH program for its youth participants.

 Dr. Sandra Merriam, Pepperdine University